 Import and export finance options

-Within the EU, it's common practice to sell on open account terms to creditworthy customers.
-An exporter doing this might finance this using their normal forms of business borrowing.
+Within the UK and EU, it's common practice to sell on open account terms to creditworthy customers.
+An exporter might finance this using their normal forms of business borrowing.

 At the other end of the scale, for an exporter selling low value goods to individuals this kind of arrangement is likely to be too risky.
 In this position, a reputable supplier may be able to require payment in advance.